ARTISTS OF THE AURORA

 The image for 'Have You Seen My Sister?' started with a painting by Artists of the Aurora collective member Victor Klassen.
 Design members Pat Vandesompele, Noah Handa-Kipphoff, and Shelina Knight added text to create an image that evokes missing posters.
 The missing in this poster is Everywoman.
 She carries the world on her shoulders.
 The image draws connections among the phenomena of missing and murdered women in Canada and throughout the world.
 Indigenous women, women of colour, women living in poverty, trans women: it is often the most disenfranchised whose numbers are over-represented in missing and murdered statistics.

-At the première of the piece at Nuit Blanche Toronto, for twelve hours artists sang the names of Ontario's missing women in a composition and improvisation for unaccompanied voice.
-The installation invited guests to add their voices in call/response sections.
-Ribbons were offered to be taken home or used to create art on site.
-They served as a reminder of the missing women; they prompt us to look around corridors of power and privilege and ask: “Who is missing?”, provoking us to draw connections between these absences and the phenomena of missing and murdered women and girls.
+Two on site visual memorials were part of the Nuit Blanche Installation.
+Designed by Pat Vandesompele and Steve McKeown,, the Away memorial was a tree of yellow ribbons for visitors to collect.
+The installation invited guests to take ribbons to serve as a reminder of the missing women and to they prompt us to look around corridors of power and privilege and ask: “Who is missing?”, provoking us to draw connections between these absences and the phenomena of missing and murdered women and girls.

 For this project, we drew on the lists generated by Maryanne Pearce and her Appendix F for her thesis An Awkward Silence.
 You can read Maryanne's thesis here.
 We drew on the lists generated by the NL Feminists and Allies, and we also drew on the work published by the Ontario Association of Interval and Transition Houses (OAITH).
 We also scoured the internet for updates on the missing and murdered and on the list of Jane Does, and unidentified remains.